iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 # Conclusion

 In this first post, we talked about how the architecture of a single blockchain on Cosmos differs from the Bitcoin and Ethereum blockchain.
+The architecture enables blockchain applications to have **sovereignty over their chain**.

-In part 2, we'll dive into understanding how blockchains in the Cosmos network operate **independently** of one another while also **interoperating** with one another.
+In part 2, we'll dive into understanding how sovereign independent blockchains in the Cosmos network **interoperating** with one another, and more importantly, answer the question of **"_Why would blockchains need to ever interoperate with each other?"_**

 Stay tuned 😊